 She then moved out West to KLBC in Laughlin, Nevada, where she not only co-anchored the 5 p.m. news, but was also the leading political reporter, drilling both the Nevada and Arizona legislators.
 Allison then moved to Elmira, N.Y., to anchor and produce the weekend 6 and 11 p.m. broadcasts at WETM 18 News.
 Soon, she was promoted to anchor and producer of WETM 18 News at Noon.
 Allison also embraced her position as the station's only health reporter, and contributed general assignment reports daily.

 Allison grew up on New Hampshire's seacoast with her parents and big brother (and "lobsta" to die for!).
-When she can force herself to turn off the news (or the Food Network and Travel Channel), Allison is either listening to Elvis, talking with family, absorbing Florida's beautiful sunshine, exploring Central Florida's eccentric restaurants and hangouts, or spending time at her church.
+When she can force herself to turn off E!
+News (or “Bar Rescue,” “Nashvillle,” “Restaurant Impossible”), Allison is either soaking in family-time, on a long run, listening to Elvis, exploring local restaurants and hangouts, or taking a “staycation” to discover the next hot segment.

 More than 3 million people in the United Kingdom have signed a petition demanding a second referendum on the 'Brexit.'
 Do you think there should be a second vote?